Underneath the Arches (song): Singing Sculpture

 The Flanagan and Allen recording was used as part of the performance art piece The Singing Sculpture, by artists Gilbert & George, premiered in 1969.
 The artists stood on a table, their hands and heads covered in multi-coloured metallic powder, and sang along with the recording while they moved.
 At times the performance would last for a day.

 Covers

 The song has also been covered by Connee Boswell, Primo Scala, the Andrews Sisters, and Andy Russell in the United States.
 A well-known version in the United Kingdom was made by Max Bygraves.
 A sequel to the song, Where the Arches Used To Be, was sung by Flanagan and Allen in the film A Fire Has Been Arranged in which the arches are knocked down and flats built in their place.

-The Primo Scala recording, with the Keynotes, was released by London Records as catalog number 238.
-The record first reached the Billboard charts on August 6, 1948, and lasted 16 weeks on the chart, peaking at No. 6.
+The Primo Scala recording, with the Keynotes, was released by London Records as catalogue number 238.
+The record first reached the Billboard charts on 6 August 1948, and lasted 16 weeks on the chart, peaking at No. 6.